 The studies start in February of a particular academic year.
 Application is up to the beginning of February but apply much earlier if you need to obtain additional documents, e.g. a visa.

 Graduates of the Biotechnology program specialization are prepared to work with modern biotechnologies related to engineering and environmental protection, bioenergy production, and food.
 The most important assets of graduates of the Master’s program Biotechnology are wide theoretical and practical knowledge, knowledge of modern biotechnologies, and research methods, including molecular ones, and the ability to work individually and in an international team.

 Biotechnology graduates can find employment in international corporations dealing with biotechnology in engineering and environmental protection, industry, food production, biogas plants, and biorefineries, in state and local government administration bodies operating in the bioeconomy, in research institutes or continue their education in Ph.D. studies.

-The course is open for applicants who have successfully completed a Bachelor’s degree or equivalent, or applicants who have completed a Master’s degree in one of the following areas: Civil Engineering, Biotechnology, Chemical, and Process Engineering, Sanitary Engineering, Environmental Engineering, Environmental Protection, Agriculture, Chemical Technology, Food Technology, and Human Nutrition, Zootechnics, Bioengineering of Food Production, Agricultural and Forestry Technology, Management of Renewable and Mineral Resources, Food Processing Engineering, Commodity Science or any similar subject.
-The admission procedure requires the Bachelor’s Degree Diploma with a transcript of records.
+Admission takes place consecutively for graduates who have successfully completed a Bachelor’s/Engineer’s degree with 210 ECTS (or equivalent) or have completed a Master’s degree.
+Those degrees should be obtained in the field: Civil Engineering, Biotechnology, Chemical and Process Engineering, Sanitary Engineering, Environmental Engineering, Environmental Protection, Agriculture, Chemical Technology, Food Technology and Human Nutrition, Zootechnics, Bioengineering of Food Production, Agricultural and Forestry Technology, Management of Renewable and Mineral Resources, Food Processing Engineering, Commodity Science or similar field.

 For questions about these studies, please contact: